230109snow/juniper-code/SDLC.md

 This particular model comes from factory/production line where they produce physical goods and going back/starting over costed a lot of money.
 The stages (Planning, Design, Implementation, Testing/Verification, Pushing) are done once, and is expected to be as good as they can be.
 So these are handy for things that have to be super exact (military mission, apollo launches)
 But it also came with some drawbacks such as
     - can't go back and fix so stakes for each stages are high
-    - Lack of iteration means that there will be very little change to learn from the testing and reflect the result on the current product
+    - Lack of iteration means that there will be very little change to reflect what we learned from the testing
-    - Lack of innovation (?)
     - It's inefficient since we aren't always sure what we want exactly.

 ### Differences between Physical goods and software